 DUI and a CDL

 While Illinois state law treats DUI's very seriously, Illinois DUI laws are especially harsh when the driver has a Commercial Driver's License (CDL).
-The penalties for a CDL license holder can be devastating because a DUI can lead to the suspension of a CDL.
+The penalties for a CDL license holder can be devastating because a DUI for a CDL holder can lead to the suspension or revocation of a CDL.
 For many CDL holders this could lead to the loss of a job.

 If you have a CDL license, you should be aware of the consequences of a DUI for your CDL license.
 You need to understand that a DUI for a CDL license holder can have different consequences than for a regular license holder.
-If you are arrested for a DUI and charged with a DUI, you should make sure that you hire a lawyer who understands how a DUI can affect your CDL license and will take all the steps necessary to preserve your CDL license.
-Chicago DUI lawyer, James Dimeas, has been handling DUI cases throughout Cook County, DuPage County, Lake County, and Kane County for over 25 years.
-Chicago DUI Attorney, James Dimeas, has represented many clients with a CDL who have been charged with a DUI.
-He understands how a DUI can affect your CDL and will take all the steps necessary to protect and preserve your CDL license.
+If you have a CDL license and you are arrested and charged with a DUI, you should make sure that you hire a lawyer who understands how a DUI can affect your CDL license and will take all the steps necessary to preserve your CDL license.
+CDL DUI attorney, James Dimeas, has been handling DUI cases for CDL license holders throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 26 years.
+CDL DUI lawyer, James Dimeas, has represented many clients with a CDL who have been charged with a DUI.
+James Dimeas understands how a DUI can affect your CDL and will take all the steps possible to protect and preserve your CDL license.

 Traffic laws and the consequences for a DUI arrest and conviction are harsher for CDL holders than for standard license holders.
 You can lose your CDL license for certain violations.
 Those offenses are set forth as follows: